 Putting Exact Path to Work Over Winter Break

-Before we know it, holiday breaks will be upon us and this year, more than many others, we could all use a break to rest and recharge.
-At Edmentum, we certainly encourage you and your students to do that (you’ve all earned it), but if you’re also thinking you want to slip in some instruction to support continuous learning we’ve got you covered.
-We’ve put together four ways (and one bonus tip) you can keep learning going throughout the winter break using Exact Path, our K–12 diagnostic-driven direct instruction program.
+Before we know it, the winter break will be upon us, and we could all use a break to rest and recharge.
+At Edmentum, we certainly encourage you and your students to do that (you’ve all earned it), but if you’re also interested in carving out some independent learning time focused on closing skill gaps and accelerating toward grade-level mastery, we have you covered.
+We’ve put together four ways (and one bonus tip) that you can keep learning going throughout the winter break using Exact Path, our K–12 diagnostic-driven, direct-instruction program.

 1. Ready, Set, GOAL

-You know that your students have it in them to rise to a challenge when they know where the bar has been set.
-Why should the holiday break be any different?
+There’s nothing like the allure of a little friendly competition.
 Use Challenges in Exact Path to set up a specific goal that fits the time period of your break.
 Want students to earn two trophies a week?
 Maybe work on each subject 30 minutes a week?
 Whatever goal you set, you have the ability to tailor it to support your learners and decide what “prize” you want to dole out when they achieve it.
-Maybe just a little recognition on school announcements will do the trick, or perhaps the allure of earning a homework pass the first week back from break would be an effective incentive?
+Perhaps just a little recognition on school announcements will do the trick or the allure of earning a homework pass the first week back from break would be an effective incentive.
 You decide!
-Check out our nine incentive ideas to motivate students for some extra inspiration.
+Check out our nine incentive ideas to motivate students for some extra inspiration, then prepare your submission for our Exact Path contest.

 2. Get a Head Start on the New Semester

 Know what skills you want to hit the ground running with come January?
 Start now by creating focused assignments for your students in Exact Path around that content.
-Those lessons, made up of instruction, practice, and a mastery quiz, can then become the additional context and preview for which all future learning builds upon when the school year resumes.
-Essentially, the holiday break becomes your grounds for experimenting with a flipped classroom model that then allows you to dive into meaningful application or project-based learning activities based on what students have already completed in Exact Path.
+Those lessons, made up of direct instruction and meaningful practice, can then become the additional context and preview for which all future learning builds upon when the school year resumes.
+Essentially, the winter break becomes your grounds for experimenting with a flipped classroom model that then allows you to dive into meaningful application or project-based learning activities based on what students have already completed in Exact Path.

 3. No Access to Technology?
 No Worries!